• Skip to primary navigation

 The type of still used can also affect the flavour profile of the gin.

-Aquavit and gin have distinctive flavor profiles that set them apart from each other.
+Aquavit and gin have distinctive flavors that set them apart from each other.

 Aquavit, a popular Scandinavian spirit, is flavored with caraway, dill, and other herbs.